tiacsys/bridle/doc/bridle/app_build_system.rst

    :local:
    :depth: 2

-The |BRIDLE| build and configuration system is based on the one from Zephyr, with some additions.
+The |BRIDLE| build and configuration system is based on the one from the
+|ZEPHYR|, with some additions.

 Zephyr's build and configuration system
 ***************************************